gatsbyjs/gatsby-es/docs/docs/adding-search-with-elasticlunr.md

 ---
-title: Adding Search with Elasticlunr
+title: Adding search with elasticlunr
 ---

 This is a stub.
 Help our community expand it.